ShiroKatake/react-learning/README.md

 - After trying to compile HelloWorld for Lesson 2, it looks like you'd have to reinstall it for every project.
 Command Prompt is complaining about not being able to find `index.js`, which there can only be 1 in `src` folder, but I need to have multiple for each project.
 - Exceeeept, [this part](https://youtu.be/DLX62G4lc44?t=1783) says I can.
 So I'm gonna try it (Update: **IT WORKED**)
   - Putting `index.js` in the `src` folder made this modular thing so much more apparent.
 If I wanna test a project, just pass that project's "main" function in the renderer statement _(React is so powerful)_.
+  - Downside to this is, I can't stick to the convention of naming the self-enclosing tag for the main renderer the same name as its path, because every "main" script for every project would be named `App`

 ---